MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_allocationinfo.md

 The driver determines the appropriate priority level for each allocation.
 For more information about priority levels, see the Remarks section of the <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_setprioritycb.md">pfnSetPriorityCb</a> function.
 If priority level for allocations is not an issue to the driver, the driver should set all priority levels to <b>D3DDDI_ALLOCATIONPRIORITY_NORMAL</b>.
 Note that 0 is an invalid initial allocation priority.

+#### - Flags

+[out] A <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_allocationinfoflags.md">DXGK_ALLOCATIONINFOFLAGS</a> structure that identifies properties for an allocation in bit-field flags.
+These properties indicate the type of allocation to create.
+The display miniport driver specifies these flags for the video memory manager.

+#### - FlagsWddm2

+[out] The index of the physical adapter.

+Support for this member started with Windows 10 and WDDM 2.0.

 #### - MaximumRenamingListLength

 [out] The maximum length of the renaming list for the allocation.
 For more information about the renaming list, see <a href="https://msdn.microsoft.com/f22e19ba-9ff3-4aa1-a3f0-103f67ea7c60">Requesting to Rename an Allocation</a>.